 For more information on making a GP misdiagnosis claim and seeking sepsis compensation payouts in the UK, call our team.

-When you call us, one of our team will be ready to talk you through our onboarding process for new claims.
-Part of this process, is asking you a number of questions designed to tell us what we need to know about both your injuries, and the medical negligence that caused them.
-These questions could include:
+When you call us, we will be ready to talk you through our onboarding process for new claims.
+Part of this process, is asking you a number of questions.
+These are designed to tell us what we need to know about both your injuries.
+Plus, the medical negligence that caused them.